 I do think a lot.
 When I’m not thinking about my millions, I like to think of math.
 Out loud I say that thinking of math has been proven to stave off dementia, Alzheimer’s disease and rickets in the aging population, of which I am a card-carrying member.
 The sad fact is that I simply am a geek.
 So I did what geeks do best.
 I decided to see what the real odds were that the steaming-hot lottery ticket in my pocket would actually bring me fortune and new friends.

 I picked a popular game, the New Jersey Mega Millions lottery that people flock to like gnats to a lantern in summer.
 (Why no one seems to play unless the pot tops $200 million is beyond me.
 I guess winning a mere $20 million is just not worth standing in line for nowadays.)
 Last I checked, the odds of winning that baby were 175,711,536 to one.
 Cool.

-But a number with two commas in it loses meaning, it has no grounding in reality.
+But a number with two commas in it loses meaning; it has no grounding in reality.
 “How big are those odds?”
 “I dunno.
 Pretty big, I guess.”
-Nothing in my sphere of influence is that large; not the number of pennies in the empty soda cans I keep in my closet, not the number of times I’ve changed diapers or carted off the physical evidence of my puppies’ walks, both fairly substantial amounts.
+Nothing in my sphere of reality is that large—not the number of pennies in the empty soda cans I keep in my closet; not the number of times I’ve changed diapers or carted off the physical evidence of my puppies’ walks, both fairly substantial amounts.